sortofsleepy/staticsitegen/readme.md

 For example, going back to the folder `colors`, inside of `content`, during the compilation process, the script checks to see if there's a specific layout file for the `colors` folder by seeing if there is a `colors.html` file inside of `layouts`.
 If there is, it uses that file as the layout file for any content within the `content/colors` folder; if it can't find it, it instead uses `default.html`

+If you happen to have some deeply nested content, for example something at `colors/reds/fuschia`, the layout file that the system will try to look up is `colors.html`

 Deployment
 =====
 There are many ways to deploy a site with this system
-* you can generate all the necessary files to upload to a service of your choice using the command `node staticcompile.js`
+* you can generate all the necessary files to upload to a service of your choice using the command `node compiler.js`
 * you can run the included server setup as well by running `node app.js` (though of course, you'll need to set up a service manager like `pm2` or `nodemon` to keep it up and running without a console)

 One cool way for a no frills and headacheless approach to hosting a static site is to have it deploy itself after making a push to a git repository.
 Since github pages can be a little annoying(at least in my experience),